nemohan/doc/other/git/2 saving changes/gitignore.md

 ## Personal Git ignore rules

-You can also define personal ignore patterns for a particular repository in a special file at `.git/info/exclude`.
+<font color="green">You can also define personal ignore patterns for a particular repository in a special file at `.git/info/exclude`.
 These are not versioned, and not distributed with your repository, so it's an appropriate place to include patterns that will likely only benefit you.
-For example if you have a custom logging setup, or special development tools that produce files in your repository's working directory, you could consider adding them to `.git/info/exclude` to prevent them from being accidentally committed to your repository.
+For example if you have a custom logging setup, or special development tools that produce files in your repository's working directory, you could consider adding them to `.git/info/exclude` to prevent them from being accidentally committed to your repository.</font>

 ## Global Git ignore rules